If I have been previously ordered to pay permanent alimony, will I be able to reduce or terminate my alimony obligation upon retirement?

 To justify a modification of alimony, the payor must show:

 (1) a substantial change of circumstances;

 (2) that the change was not contemplated at the final judgment of dissolution of marriage; and

 (3) that the change is sufficient, material, permanent and involuntary.
 In addition, in order to terminate permanent periodic alimony, the payor must allege and prove that he or she is no longer able to pay any amount of alimony or that the recipient of the alimony is able to support themselves through his or her own efforts and resources.

 In determining whether voluntary retirement is reasonable, courts may look at the payor’s:

 - Type of work the payor executes and age at which others in that line of work generally retire.

 A modification or termination of alimony may be retroactive to the date of the filing of the supplemental petition, unless the payee demonstrates that it would be inequitable.

 Contact us regarding modification termination alimony

-If you have questions regarding a modification termination of alimony contact The Law Office of Patricia Palma, P.A. at 813-258-3211 to make an appointment to discuss your case in detail.
+If you have questions regarding a modification termination of alimony contact The Law Offices of Patricia Palma, P.A. at 813-258-3211 to make an appointment to discuss your case in detail.